bookofproofs/bookofproofs.github.io/_sources/history/17th-century/keill.md

 **John Keill** was a Scottish mathematician who acted as a propagator of Newton's philosophy.

 ### Mathematical Profile (Excerpt):
-* John's father was Robert Keill who was an Edinburgh lawyer.
-* James Keill who became a physicist, was John's younger brother born two years later.
 * John attended school in Edinburgh, then studied at Edinburgh University under David Gregory obtaining his degree in 1692 with distinction in both mathematics and physics.
 * Keill went to Oxford with David Gregory in 1692 and, after obtaining a scholarship to finance his studies, studied at Balliol College.
 * Keill was appointed deputy to the Sedleian professor of natural philosophy in 1699, a post he held until 1704.